 - Computing facilities.

-The BVFD also has a live-in program that provides free housing in exchange for staffing of fire and EMS apparatus for emergency calls through our In-Station Residence Program.
+The BVFD also has a live-in program that provides free housing in exchange for staffing of fire and EMS apparatus for emergency calls.

 Visitors and prospective members ride-alongs are temporarily suspended in Prince George's County (due to COVID-19).
 How To Join?

 To learn more about joining our department, please complete this contact form